Being Strange is Sometimes the Aftereffect of Being Great

 - The way you were raised and what your family still expects of you

-  - The fashion industry with sizes that make you feel like you should lose weight, with ideals about beauty and behavior that you have to fit in with in order to succeed
+- The fashion industry with sizes that make you feel like you should lose weight.
+They bring ideals about beauty and behavior that you have to fit in with in order to succeed

-  - When someone is labeled “strange” by those around them, they often get the feeling that they don’t fit in, that there’s something fundamentally wrong with them on the inside because others don’t except their defining, yet out of the ordinary, qualities.
+- When someone is labeled “strange” by those around them, they often get the feeling that they don’t fit in, that there’s something fundamentally wrong with them on the inside.
+Others don’t except their defining, yet out of the ordinary, qualities.

 These are senseless causes of suffering that you must learn to ignore.

 - In a world of people who are identical, the real value comes from being able to break the rules and have your own voice.